 Dette er den engelske udgave.
 Bogen findes også på dansk: Se "Guldalderdrømmen" under Arkitektur og Design.

 This publication addresses an important period in Scandinavian design history when Danish furniture rose to an artistic level that was the equaled of any of its peers in Europe and the Americas.
+In the estimation of many historians, this body of work can be considered the foundation of modern Danish furniture design in the twentieth century.

 In the first chapter, the book presents new information on the Danish furniture industry between 1790-1850.
 Addressing the training of designers and craftsmen, the distribution of this